pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### Auto Renewal

-On modern Debian-based systems, Certbot usually creates a systemd timer automatically to renew certificates before expiration.
+On modern Linux distributions, Certbot usually creates a systemd timer automatically to renew certificates before expiration.
 You can verify this by running `systemctl list-timers | grep certbot`.

 Example output: